(Disclosure: Some of the links below may be affiliate links)

 A Buy Stop Order, on the other hand, is placed above the market idea.
 This order is rarely used.
 The idea is to buy once the price goes up.
 This order can be useful if you short the stock and want to protect your returns.
 The principle is the same.
 If you use a Buy Order at 50$, as soon as the price increases to 50$, a Market order will be placed.
 You will then buy it at the best available price.
 You need to be aware that if the market is moving very fast, your order could be filled at a very different than your order.

 There are very few cases where you need this kind of stock market order.
 It could make sense to use it to cut your losses if you do some investing in individual shares.
-However, if you are mostly a passive investor, you will not need these kinds of limits.
+However, if you are mostly a passive investor, you will not need these limits.

 4. Stop Limit Order